FatehAhmad/tfl-challenge/README.md

 * **AppKey**: Optional, if not present in the appsettings.json then a request is made without this value.
 * **Path**: Path for the road endpoints, ie: road

-The point of making the BaseUrl and Path configurable is that Urls often so having them in appsettings.json would make it easier for us to update these values if required.
+The point of making the BaseUrl and Path configurable is that Urls often change so having them in appsettings.json would make it easier for us to update these values if required.

 ### Assumptions:-

 I have build the software assuming that it is highly possible that I might have to extend the functionality of this application in the future and for this reason I have tried to follow **Clean Architecture** and I have added the following layers in the software:-

-* **Client:** Top most layer with which the end users are interacting.
+* **Client:** Top most layer with which the end users would interact.
 * **Application:** Contains the abstractions.
 * **Infrastructure:** Implementation of the abstractions.
 * **Domain:** Model entities.